shchurch/Insect_Egg_Evolution/README.md

 `egg_database.tsv`

-This tsv file is the version of the egg database used to analyses the data in November 2018, and is necessary for running the scripts in `analyze_data`
+This tsv file is the version of the egg database used to analyze the data in November 2018, and is necessary for running the scripts in `analyze_data`.
+It contains all of the raw measurements extracted from publications.

+A version of the database containing calculated values (e.g. volume, aspect ratio) is included with the file `egg_database_final_values.tsv`.

 The sources for the egg database are provided in `bibliography_egg_database.bib`